apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsNfsGateway.md

      [root]>mount -t nfs -o vers=3,proto=tcp,nolock,noacl,sync $server:/  $mount_point

 Then the users can access HDFS as part of the local file system except that, hard link and random write are not supported yet.
-To optimize the performance of large file I/O, one can increase the NFS transfer size(rsize and wsize) during mount.
+To optimize the performance of large file I/O, one can increase the NFS transfer size (rsize and wsize) during mount.
 By default, NFS gateway supports 1MB as the maximum transfer size.
-For larger data transfer size, one needs to update "nfs.rtmax" and "nfs.rtmax" in hdfs-site.xml.
+For larger data transfer size, one needs to update "nfs.rtmax" and "nfs.wtmax" in hdfs-site.xml.

 Allow mounts from unprivileged clients
 --------------------------------------